polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 ## Developing a Smart Contract Versus a Parachain

+!!!info "For a more technical/thorough breakdown, refer to the [`polkadot_sdk_docs`](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/runtime_vs_smart_contract/index.html){target=\_blank}"

 [When should one build a Substrate (Polkadot SDK) runtime versus a Substrate (Polkadot SDK) smart contract](https://stackoverflow.com/a/56041305){target=\_blank}?
-This post answers the question more technically of when a developer might choose to develop a runtime versus a smart contract.
+This post also answers the question more technically of when a developer might choose to develop a runtime versus a smart contract.

 ### Layer of Abstraction